 SWOT analysis considers both the internal and external factors.
 It captures the external factors in the opportunities and threats section.
 However, when creating a SWOT diagram a deep analysis of external factors are not performed.
 At least not as extensively as a PEST analysis.
 So you might miss out on external factors that can benefit your project.

 So a better approach would be to perform an extensive PEST analysis and use that finding in the opportunities and threats section in the SWOT analysis.

 Working as a Team for the Benefit of a Project

 When teams are not in the same building it can be difficult to get together and brainstorm effectively about a project.
 This could lead to vital information getting neglected, thus damaging the project.
 You can easily avoid this issue by using the collaboration facilities provided by Creately.
-The project manager can start drawing the SWOT and PEST analysis and invited other team member to contribute to the diagram.
-This allows for a larger contribution made from all relevant departments and team members which reduces the possibility of important information being missed.
+The project manager can start drawing the SWOT and PEST analysis and invite another team member to contribute to the diagram.
+This makes it easier for all relevant departments and team members to contribute.
+It reduces the possibility of important information being missed.

 The results which have been recorded on your Creately SWOT template can then be used to plan a project carefully and overcoming problems which could cause significant issues to the positive outcome of the project.
 Being prepared for all eventualities is vital in business, which is why SWOT and PEST analysis is so important.